 The most popular Russian courses

 The most popular courses we teach are for complete beginners.
-So all my teachers are very good at this - they have had a lot of practice!
+So all our teachers are very good at this – they have had a lot of practice!
 The first goal for beginners is to master the alphabet, so we have our own materials to do that, with lots of interesting reading practice, to make the process more fun.

 The most challenging Russian courses for teachers